pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     tryCreateFromJson(element: JsonElement): TableDefinition | undefined;
 }

-// @public (undocumented)
-export namespace TableDefinitionFactory {
-}

-// Warning: (ae-missing-release-tag) "tableDefinitionFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export let tableDefinitionFactory: TableDefinitionFactory;

-// Warning: (ae-missing-release-tag) "tableDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export let tableDirectory: TablesService;

 // Warning: (ae-missing-release-tag) "TableFieldCustomHeadings" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //